Housing, Dining, and Other Non-Academic Accommodations

 The report itself must include the following:

-• Provider disability diagnosis, history of the diagnosis, and detailed discussion of current impact by disability as well as treatments used
+- Provider identification of disability, history of the disability, and detailed discussion of current impact by disability as well as treatments used

 If a student is approved for use of an ESA as a housing accommodation, the student must apply for renewal of the request each year of on-campus residency.